nickyhajal/world-domination-summit/_content/speakers/tess-vigeland.md

 ### A bit more about Tess

-Prior to that, Vigeland worked at public stations in Boston, and in Portland, Ore., where she co-hosted the weekly public affairs television program Seven Days.
+Prior to her work at Marketplace, Vigeland worked at public stations in Boston, and in Portland, Ore., where she co-hosted the weekly public affairs television program Seven Days.
 Vigeland also spent two years as a sports correspondent in Boston, where she once reported from inside Fenway Park’s famous Green Monster.
 She is the recipient of multiple national journalism awards and is a contributor to *The New York Times*.
 Vigeland is now the CEO of Tess Vigeland Productions, a Los Angeles-based multimedia company.